If you have cooked fish often then you know that a good fillet knife makes all of the difference in preparing your fish.

-This next option gives you the ability to work with a cordless option so you don’t have to worry about the cord or where you’re going to plug in.
+This next option is a commercial-grade and cordless option.
+You won’t have to worry about the cord or where you’re going to plug it in.

 If you like to take your knife with you when you fish, you can charge it beforehand and have it ready for you when you need it!

 This comes with 2 very sturdy and sharp blades.
-One blade is 7.5 inches while the other is 6 inches.
 These are filleting blades so they are perfect for the task with size, shape, and point.
 This operates with a powerful and reliable motor that has ventilation on the handle as well.

 - Comfortable and sturdy grip with finger grooves